matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 contexts.
 We have map and filter on collections.
 We have map and filter on streams.
 We have map and filter on observables.
 We were starting to write map and filter, and so on, on channels.
-And there was just no sharing here.  there is no ability to create reusable things.
+And there was just no sharing here.
+There is no ability to create reusable things.
 So we want to take the essence out and see if we can reuse them.